bagnaram/bagnaram.github.io/_posts/2020-06-20-nix-enlightenment.md

 <img src="/img/icon-enlightenment.png" alt="Enlightenment" class="inline"/>

 [Enlightenment](https://www.enlightenment.org/), or E for short, is a unique piece of software.
-It is one of the earliest desktop envionments for the Linux desktop.
+It is one of the earliest desktop environments for the Linux desktop.
 It has gone through various iterations, and even experienced a fork at version 16.
 It has a very colorful history and helped to shape what desktops could do, using its compositing window manager.
-There are many outragous screenshots of highly customized desktops that may have been more over-the-top in visuals than usability!
+There are many outrageous screenshots of highly customized desktops that may have been more over-the-top in visuals than usability!
 However, this demonstration carried Enlightenment into its relatively niche yet passionate space it finds itself in today.